CSbyGB/pentips/mobile-app/android.md

 Two distinct layes to Android Security model.

-#### 1. Implemented in the OS, and isolates installed app from one another.
+#### 1. Implemented in the OS, and isolates installed app from one another

 - Each app has a specific UID, dynamically assigned.
 - An app can only access its UID files and no other (except if shared by another app or OS)